shiroichiheisen/Esp32-Web-Update/README.md

 HOST - The URL to the firmware file. - Mandatory

-Debbuger - If you want to know what's happening on the update via Serial, set this to 1. - Opcional
+Debbuger - If you want to know what's happening on the update via Serial, set this to 1. - Opcional (Default: 0)

-Buffer Size - The size of the buffer to store the firmware. - Opcional
+Buffer Size - The size of the buffer to store the firmware. - Opcional (Default: 64)

-Time Out - Timeout for the update process. - Opcional
+Time Out - Timeout for the update process. - Opcional (Default: 60)

 ```
 web_update webupdate(String HOST, int Debbuger, int BUFFER_SIZE, int TIME_OUT);